If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Sauvignon Blanc

-Sauvignon blanc is one of the different types of wine and one of the world’s most popular white wine grapes, renowned for its distinctive zesty, fruity scent, and crisp acidity.
+Sauvignon blanc is a type of wine and one of the world’s most popular white wine grapes.
+It is renowned for its distinctive zesty, fruity scent and crisp acidity.

 Riesling